 If the skies over San Sebastian were leaden again this morning, director Juan Jose Campanella was like a ray of sunshine.
-The Secret Of Their Eyes helmer - who thanks to years of living in New York's Greenwich Village speaks perfect English - is an entertaining and open interviewee.
+The Secret In Their Eyes helmer - who thanks to years of living in New York's Greenwich Village speaks perfect English - is an entertaining and open interviewee.

-We manage to cram a fair amount into our 10-minute slot, including his "obsession" with old age - "intrigue isn't strong enough a word," he tells me; his love of mixing humour with more dramatic storylines; and the fact that, despite seeming to only make Spanish-language she has three US projects stuck in the development limbo.
+We manage to cram a fair amount into our 10-minute slot, including his "obsession" with old age - "intrigue isn't strong enough a word," he tells me; his love of mixing humour with more dramatic storylines; and the fact that, despite seeming to only make Spanish-language films, he has three US projects stuck in the development limbo.

 While waiting for my second interview of the morning, I fall into conversation with an English scriptwriter who is living in Madrid.
 I mention I'm going to see The Scouting Book For Boys this afternoon and it leads to an interesting anecdote.

 Turns out, he was walking home along the beach at 3am last night after a party, and - against all the odds, considering the inclement weather yesterday - he spots a couple of people out in the sea.
 He also spots the fact that the tide is coming in and their clothes are about to get soaked, so he goes to shift them further up the beach.
 The bathing pair see him and wade back in... and it turns out to be The Scouting Book For Boys' Holliday Granger and Thomas Turgoose.
 They insist he joins them for a dip, saying that compared to shooting scenes in the sea off Norfolk in October, the sea here is positively temperate.